- Department Overview

 UNIX, Sun, SGI Indigo, HP, multi DAS and 20 PC Pentium stations are on hand and access to NCSA through Cornell Supercomputing is also available.

 Brian Swift, a senior research design engineer for the department, has a strong background in data acquisition, equipment installation, programming, operation and maintenance.
-Scott Parker, a senior engineering technician, is in charge of the machine shop and Gary Abbott, a senior research electronic technician, assists with the maintenance and repair of complex instruments and equipment in the lab.
+Greg Leckrone, a senior engineering technician, is in charge of the machine shop and Gary Abbott, a senior research electronic technician, assists with the maintenance and repair of complex instruments and equipment in the lab.